Lechugar95/globant_coding_challenge/README.md

 # Hosted REST API in Azure

-The REST API was hosted using service App Service of Azure.
+The REST API was hosted using service App Services of Azure.
 To test the hosted API, just use the following link and try the endpoints.

 https://fastapi-webapp-southcentralus.azurewebsites.net/docs